-In 2018 I graduated from the University of Manchester with a First Class Honours Degree in English Literature and in 2019 I graduated from my Masters with a Distinction in Modern and Contemporary Literature.
+In 2018 I graduated from the University of Manchester with a First Class Honours Degree in English Literature and in 2019 I completed my Masters with a Distinction in Modern and Contemporary Literature.
 I joined the University of Leeds in 2020 as a Postgraduate Researcher in the School of English, working on representations of health and the body in interwar literature (1919-1939).
 My doctoral research is fully funded by the AHRC through the White Rose College of the Arts and Humanities consortium.

 - Early Twentieth-Century Literature

 My research interests in interwar literature focus on representations of national health especially in relation to British landscapes and environments.

 - Anthony Burgess Prize from the University of Manchester (2018)